-To reduce non-compliance and streamline the tagging and pickup process, EH&S offers Waste Accumulation Storage and Tracking electronic (WASTe).
+To reduce non-compliance and streamline the tagging and pickup process, EH&S offers the Waste Accumulation Storage and Tracking electronic (WASTe) program.
 WASTe will use your single sign-on, so there is no need to share passwords.
 All LHAT users will be automatically added to WASTe.

 How long can hazardous chemical waste be stored?

 - Hazardous waste must be transferred to EH&S for disposal within 180 days of being generated.

 - Acutely hazardous waste and extremely hazardous waste must be transferred to EH&S for disposal within three days of reaching the 1-quart storage limit.

 - Do not overfill containers.
 Containers with liquid waste should be no more than 90% full.

 What are the labeling and container requirements for hazardous chemical waste?

 - Hazardous waste must always be appropriately labeled.
 Use the online WASTe tool to generate printable labels.

 - Choose a container that is compatible with the type and amount of waste generated.